guibranco/dotnet-aicommitmessage/README.md

 ## Commit message pattern

-The training model for the AI used is designed using as reference these two guidelines:
+The training model for the AI used is designed using as reference these guidelines:

 - [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
 - [Padrões de Commits](https://github.com/tiagolofi/padroes-de-commits) (in Portuguese).